BehindTheMusicTree/audiometa/README.md

 ##### Rating Validation Rules

-AudioMeta validates rating values based on whether normalization is enabled:
+AudioMeta validates rating values based on whether normalization is enabled.
+You can also validate ratings independently using `_RatingSupportingMetadataManager.validate_rating_value()` (see [Pre-Update Validation Function](#pre-update-validation-function) above).

 **When `normalized_rating_max_value` is not provided (raw mode)**: